Meetings take place quarterly in conference room AG017A.

 Dr. Maulik is member of several prestigious societies including the Federation of American Societies for Experimental Biology (FASEB), American Heart Association (AHA), International Society of Heart Research (ISHR), American College of Nutrition (ACN), and International College of Angiology (ICA).
 She has served as a member of the Myocardial Ischemia Metabolism (MIM) study section of NIH and of the NHLBI Program Project Review Committee for several years.
 Presently, Dr. Maulik serves as a reviewer for several special-emphasis panel study sections of NIH.
 She is on the editorial boards of several major cardiovascular journals and served as editor-in-chief of the prestigious journal Molecular Biology Reports (Springer Press).
 She is a fellow of the International Academy of Cardiovascular Sciences (Canada), ACN, and AHA.
 She has published more than 190 original peer-reviewed articles and almost 35 book chapters.
 She has also edited three books on epigenetics, nutrition, and cardiovascular diseases for CRC (Springer Press).
 Lastly, Dr. Maulik has organized several international conferences and symposia.

-Dr. Sanders is professor and chair of the Department of Pathology and Laboratory Medicine.
+Dr. Sanders is a professor of pathology and laboratory medicine.
 She graduated from the University of Toledo School of Medicine, pursued anatomic pathology training at Yale-New Haven Hospital and fellowship training in anatomic and cytopathology at Memorial Sloan-Kettering Cancer Center.
 Her clinical and research activities center on gynecologic pathology.
 She also directs the Mechanisms of Disease course for second year medical and dental students.

 She is currently serving as chair of the Academy of Distinguished Educators at UConn Health.